Steven Matz finalizes $44M, 4-year contract with Cardinals

-Steven Matz and the Cardinals finalized a $44 million, four-year contract Monday, giving St. Louis the shutdown left-hander it desperately sought for a rotation that otherwise returns intact next season.
+Steven Matz and the Cardinals finalized a four-year, $44 million contract, giving St. Louis the shutdown left-hander it desperately sought for a rotation that otherwise returns intact next season.

 Matz received a $2 million signing bonus, payable within 30 days of the deal’s approval by the commissioner’s office, and salaries of $8 million next season, $10 million in 2022 and $12 million each in 2023 and 2024.